evangelav/PXL_workshop_student_version/README.md

 **In this console you can than add elements by clicking the button _+Add_ highlighted in the picture below.**
 <img width="482" alt="image" src="https://user-images.githubusercontent.com/22933040/216307249-274447f8-f04f-4083-b2a9-62d1b3dbe7e1.png">

+## Running the project
+With all those installations and configurations complete you can run the project : ```python manage.py runserver``` and that will start the project on the port 8000 by default <br />
+You can access through : http://localhost:8000/ <br />
+> if you want the project to run on a different port run the command : ```python manage.py runserver PORT``` _replacing PORT by the port you want for example python manage.py runserver 9090_